Proposals

 3. Technical justification (no more than one page)

-4. Update on analysis/publication of past time allocations (no more than one page)
+4. Update on analysis/publication of past time allocations of observing time (no more than one page).
+Students should describe the current status of their thesis research and how the current proposal advances that work.

 Note: references do not count against your page limit and may be included as a separate additional page.